Influenza (Flu) Surveillance

 Full Screen / Data

-Influenza Activity Level is Local (as of March 1, 2014)
+Influenza Activity Level is Widespread (as of April 12, 2014)

 Activity is categorized as: No Activity, Sporadic, Local, Regional, or Widespread based on evaluation by the State Epidemiologist according to guidelines established by the Centers for Disease Control and Prevention. (more scroll to Category 5)